quasarframework/quasar-ui-qcalendar/demo/src/markdown/calendar.md

 QCalendar
 ===

+**Breaking Changes in v2.2.0**

+Please be aware of breaking changes in events and scoped slotted data.
+You can find out more information [here](https://github.com/quasarframework/quasar-ui-qcalendar/releases/tag/v2.2.0).

 **QCalendar** is a powerful calendar component that plugs right into your Quasar application.
 It allows for viewing of **day** (1-6 days), **week**, **monthly** (including **mini-mode**), **scheduler**, **resource** and **agenda** views.
 Painstaking care has been given to make almost every aspect of QCalendar configurable and/or modifiable in some way and control given to the developer.

 QCalendar is a less-opinionated calendar component, as it does not keep track of things like events and reminders.
 This is in the hands of the developer, but QCalendar makes it easy via accessible events, slots and methods (see examples how to accomplish these endeavors).